gyselax/gyselalibxx/src/math_tools/README.md

 Functions for calculating derivatives with different methods:

 - `spline_1d_partial_derivative.hpp` : calculate derivatives using a 1d spline representation.
+- `spline_2d_partial_derivative.hpp` : calculate derivatives using a 2d spline representation.
 - `central_fdm_partial_derivatives.hpp` : calculate derivatives using Finite Difference Method.

+### Spline derivatives

+The `spline_builder_2d_cache.hpp` file contains a class to be used with a 2d spline representation to compute partial derivatives.
+The cache class allows for calling the 2d splines builder only once per iteration, even if partial derivatives are evaluated in two directions.

 ### Finite difference derivatives